helium777/dotfiles/README.md

     curl -fsSL https://raw.githubusercontent.com/helium777/dotfiles/main/bootstrap.sh | bash
     ```

+5. Restart your shell to make sure the changes take effect.

 ## Update

 To update with the latest changes from the repository, just run the bootstrap script again.